 \subsection{Feature normalization for improved training speed and representation quality}

-We now investigate the benefits of using feature normalization, more specifically for improved training speed and better representation quality.
-First, we consider the UFM formulation, where we optimize Problem \eqref{eq:ce-loss func} and compare to the regularized UFM in \cite{zhu2021geometric}.
-The results are shown in \Cref{fig:faster_training_ufm}.
-We can see that normalizing features over the sphere consistently results in reaching perfect classification and greater feature collapse (i.e., smaller $\mc {NC}_1$) quicker than penalizing the features.
+We now investigate the benefits of using feature normalization for improving training speed and representation quality.
+First, we optimize Problem \eqref{eq:ce-loss func} and compare it to the regularized counterpart in \cite{zhu2021geometric} in the UFM.
+The results are shown in \Cref{fig:faster_training_ufm}.hao We can see that normalizing features over the sphere consistently results in reaching perfect classification and greater feature collapse (i.e., smaller $\mc {NC}_1$) quicker than penalizing the features.
 To demonstrate that these behaviors are reflected in training practical deep networks, we train both ResNet-18 and ResNet-50 architectures on a reduced CIFAR100 \cite{krizhevsky2009learning} dataset with $N=3000$ total samples, comparing the training accuracy and metrics of \NC\ with and without feature normalization.
 The results are shown in \Cref{fig:faster_training}. \\

 From \Cref{fig:faster_training} (left), we can see that for the ResNet-18 network, we reach perfect classification of the training data about 10-20 epochs sooner by using feature normalization compared to that of the unconstrained formulation.
 From \Cref{fig:faster_training} (right), training the ResNet-50 network without feature normalization for 100 epochs shows slow convergence with poor training accuracy, whereas using feature normalization arrives at above 90\% training accuracy in the same number of epochs.
 By keeping the size of the dataset the same and increasing the number of parameters, it is reasonable that optimizing the ResNet-50 network is more challenging due to the higher degree of overparameterization, yet this effect is mitigated by using feature normalization. \\~\\ At the same time, for both architectures, using feature normalization leads to greater feature collapse (i.e., smaller $\mc {NC}_1$) compared to that of the unconstrained counterpart.
 As shown in recent work \cite{papyan2020prevalence,zhou2022optimization,galanti2022on} , better \NC\ often leads to better generalization performance, as corroborated by \Cref{sec:generalization}.
 Last but not least, we believe the benefits of feature normalization are not limited to the evidence that we showed here, as it could also lead to better robustness \cite{chan2020deep,yu2020learning} that is worth further exploration.